Treatment options for bilateral osteoarthritis of the hip and knee: What works best?

 Non-surgical treatment options

-- Drug therapy: The use of anti-inflammatory drugs such as ibuprofen or diclofenac can help relieve pain and inflammation.
+- Medicinal therapy: The use of anti-inflammatory medications such as ibuprofen or diclofenac can help alleviate pain and inflammation.

-- Physiotherapy: Targeted exercises to strengthen the muscles around the hip and knee and to improve mobility can alleviate the symptoms of osteoarthritis.
+- Physical Therapy: Targeted exercises to strengthen the muscles around the hip and knee, as well as improve mobility, can alleviate the symptoms of osteoarthritis.

-- Weight management: Reducing excess weight can decrease the pressure on the joints and reduce the burden in osteoarthritis.
+- Weight Management: Reducing excess weight can decrease the pressure on the joints and alleviate the burden of osteoarthritis.

 Surgical treatment options

-- Hip and knee replacement surgery: The implantation of artificial hip and knee joints can be an effective option in advanced osteoarthritis to relieve pain and restore joint function.
-Bilateral joint replacement surgery is also regularly performed today.
+- Hip and Knee Arthroplasty: The implantation of artificial hip and knee joints can be an effective option for advanced osteoarthritis, relieving pain and restoring joint function.
+Bilateral arthroplasty surgery is also regularly performed today.

 - Minimally invasive surgical techniques: Modern minimally invasive surgical methods can shorten recovery time and reduce the risk of complications.

-- Corrective surgeries: In some cases, corrective surgeries such as osteotomies may be considered to improve the alignment of the joints and reduce the stress on the affected areas.
+- Corrective surgeries: In some cases, corrective surgeries such as osteotomies can be considered to improve the alignment of the joints and reduce the stress on the affected areas.

 Alternative therapies